anna099/hegel/individuality/3-giving.md

 State."
 It is our commitment to, and membership in, the community ... that enables us to be good to one another.'[^57] Consequently, Hegel concludes, 'the only significance that remains to beneficence is that of sentiment.'

+What Hegel realises in his deconstruction of these 'laws' is that the contingent individuality of a speaker quickly undermines the universality of the speaker's claim.
+This is what Jacques Lacan understood as the difference between the content of 'the enunciated' and the subject of 'the enunciation'.[^58] Think back to sensuous certainty, where Hegel shows that 'what is meant' is, in act and in fact, '*inaccessible*' to language and to consciousness.[^59] The same difficulty arises here, when the enunciated universality in 'everyone ought to speak the truth' is undermined by the subjective contingency of the consciousness enunciating it.
+These 'laws of nature' therefore express nothing more than a '*formal*' or abtract universality which has as little concrete content as a tautology.[^60] For Lacan, this undermining is what reveals to us the unconscious (indeed, the subject of the enunciation *is* the unconscious subject).
+Similarly, for Hegel it is always the surplus element that undermines a claim to universality that reveals a more comprehensive truth.[^61] In this context, it is the (importance of the) subjective position of consciousness *within* ethical substance that is revealed to us; in other words, the emptiness of law-giving reason takes consciousness closer to the realisation that the subjective *and* the universal must be combined in a shared way of life (that is, *spirit*) in order for moral maxims to have any concrete content.